apang66/bookFinder/README.md

 ### CORS
 - This was the most annoying hurdle.
 ### GitLens
 - My React files won't show up in source control.
+I couldn't figure this out, so I attached the repo as a .7z.

 ## What would I change?
 ### Security